-Ten-Year Review: Non-signatory Venezuela adopted the convention in 2008, but has not taken any steps to accede to it.
-Venezuela has participated in one meeting of the convention, in 2011.
-It abstained from the vote on a key United Nations (UN) resolution on the convention in December 2019, after voting in favor of the annual UN resolution promoting the convention in 2015–2018.
+Non-signatory Venezuela adopted the convention in 2008, but has not taken any steps to join it.
+Venezuela last participated in a meeting of the convention in 2011.
+It abstained from the vote on a key United Nations (UN) resolution on the convention in December 2020.

 Venezuela is not known to have used, produced, or exported cluster munitions, but it has imported them and destroyed an unspecified quantity in August 2011.

 The Bolivarian Republic of Venezuela has not acceded to the Convention on Cluster Munitions.

 Venezuela has never commented on its lack of accession to the convention.
 In 2011, Venezuela said, “a binding tool leading us to a prohibition of the use, stockpiling, [and] transfer…would be the ideal” to address the humanitarian concerns raised by cluster munitions.

 Venezuela participated in several meetings of the Oslo Process that created the Convention on Cluster Munitions.
 Upon joining the consensus adoption of the convention text in Dublin on 30 May 2008, Venezuela expressed its opposition to the convention’s Article 21 provisions on “interoperability” (relations with states not party), which it said “[undermines] the spirit and purpose” of the convention.
 Venezuela did not attend the convention’s Oslo Signing Conference in December 2008.

 Venezuela participated as an observer at the convention’s Second Meeting of States Parties in Beirut, Lebanon in September 2011.
 This was its first and, to date, only attendance at a meeting of the convention.
 Venezuela was invited, but did not attend, the first part of the convention’s Second Review Conference held virtually in November 2020.